Skip to Main Content Library Header

 Finding articles and journals

-Journals articles are shorter than books and typically present original research, analysis or a review of specific topics.
-Journal articles are published in academic journals and differ from traditional articles in that they are peer-reviewed.
-Peer-reviewed articles have been evaluated by experts and are more reliable and of better quality than traditional news or online articles.
+Journal articles are shorter than books and typically present original research, analysis or a review of specific topics.
+Journal articles are published in academic journals and differ from magazine or newspaper articles in that they are peer-reviewed.
+Peer-reviewed articles have been evaluated by experts and are more reliable and of better quality than other articles.

 Learn how to find articles in Hunter in the video below.